shimaore/esl-lite/README.md

 Like `esl`, it is used in production worldwide.

-## Which package should you use?
+## Which package should I use?

-Use `esl` if you need server mode, in other words if you are testing FreeSwitch and need an easy-to-use API for per-call processing.
+Use `esl` if server mode is required.

 Use `esl-lite` otherwise.
 Event Socket server-mode does not scale well.